sequelize/sequelize-typescript/README.md

 this issue.

 ## Recommendations and limitations

-### One Sequelize instance per model
+### One Sequelize instance per model (without repository mode)
-You cannot add one and the same model to multiple Sequelize instances with differently configured connections.
+Unless you are using the [repository mode](#repository-mode), you won't be able to add one and the same model to multiple Sequelize instances with differently configured connections.
 So that one model will only work for one connection.

 ### One model class per file
 This is not only good practice regarding design, but also matters for the order of execution.
 Since Typescript creates a `__metadata("design:type", SomeModel)` call due to `emitDecoratorMetadata` compile option, in some cases `SomeModel` is probably not defined(not undefined!) and would throw a `ReferenceError`.
 When putting `SomeModel` in a separate file, it would look like `__metadata("design:type", SomeModel_1.SomeModel)`, which does not throw an error.

 ### Minification
 If you need to minify your code, you need to set `tableName` and `modelName` in the `DefineOptions` for `@Table` annotation. sequelize-typescript